voxel51/fiftyone/docs/source/user_guide/dataset_creation/index.rst

         .. note::

-            :doc:`Click here<datasets>` to learn more about loading datasets by type!
+            :doc:`Click here<datasets>` to learn more about loading datasets by type.

     .. tab:: I don't have data